-Bayesian mixed treatment comparison (Section 3.4.5) A Bayesian mixed treatment comparison is appropriate for comparing multiple treatments using both direct and indirect evidence.
+Network meta-analysis (Section 3.4.4) A network meta-analysis is appropriate for comparing multiple treatments using both direct and indirect evidence.

-Meta-analysis of diagnostic test accuracy studies (Section 3.4.6) The bivariate random effects and hierarchical summary receiver operating characteristic models (HSROC) should be used for pooling sensitivity and specificity from diagnostic and screening test accuracy studies.
+Meta-analysis of diagnostic test accuracy studies (Section 3.4.5) The bivariate random effects and hierarchical summary receiver operating characteristic models (HSROC) should be used for pooling sensitivity and specificity from diagnostic and screening test accuracy studies.
 The correlation between sensitivity and specificity should be reported.

-Generalised linear mixed models (Section 3.4.7) Generalised linear mixed models are appropriate when analysing individual patient data from trials.
+Generalised linear mixed models (Section 3.4.6) Generalised linear mixed models are appropriate when analysing individual patient data from trials.

-Confidence profile method (Section 3.4.8) The confidence profile method can be used to combine direct and indirect evidence.
+Confidence profile method (Section 3.4.7) The confidence profile method can be used to combine direct and indirect evidence.
 Network meta-analysis or Bayesian mixed treatment comparison should be used in preference to the confidence profile method.
 The use of this method over other available methods should be justified.